yerikim/blog/_posts/2014-12-13-Framework.md

 ![]({{ site.url }}/blog/images/HopkinsCampusMap2.jpg)
 <i> Stare at the center and see if you can identify numbers and symbols in your peripheral vision!</i>

-For comparison, here's the current Hopkins Homewood Map (building numbering consistent):
+For comparison, here's the current Hopkins Homewood Map, building numbering consistent with my above maps:

 ![]({{ site.url }}/blog/images/Homewood.jpg)